Ignalina/brokk/README.md

 Look up their respective license from their git/source or in this git repo under /licences.
 For non free Redhat/Rhel builds im using UBI which is/was most permissive.

 ## Brokkr's software Criteria
-* Baremetal or nearmetal such as Rust/C/C++/Golang  , Not based on VM or interprenter
+* Baremetall not based on VM or interprenter such as Rust/C++/C/zig or nearmetal Golang/Haskell
 * Single or minimal dependencies , the less the merrier
 * Superb functionality